 - Run Linux (to learn about making robots)

 You can always give your old laptop to the kids and let them smash it up with a hammer (boys) or pull it apart gently and put flowers in the circuit boards (girls).

-New Laptop or Desktop?
+Laptop or Desktop?

 There’s nothing cooler than sitting under a tree with your Macbook Pro – editing a movie.
 You’ll also look great, too.

-Remember . . .
+But remember . . .